 - Participating in the development process for the design and installation of custom machine specifications

 - Providing technical support to other teams such as production and maintenance

 - Working with the production team to ensure asset utilization and overall equipment effectiveness (OEE)

 Reliability Engineer Skills

 Reliability engineers do more than work through technical mechanical problems.
 The profession encompasses everything from the conceptual stage of asset design to the inevitable replacement of machinery.
 Additionally, these workers are responsible for addressing potential risks and failure modes to optimize asset utilization.

-For these reasons, they must possess a number of traits, including organizational, communication, leadership, problem-solving, critical thinking, and analytical skills.
+For these reasons, they should possess a number of skills, including organizational, communication, leadership, problem-solving, critical thinking, and analytic abilities.

 - Demonstrated knowledge of statistical, mathematical, and engineering concepts

-- Experience in using statistical and probability methods and tools
+- Experience using statistical and probability methods and tools

 - Critical and problem-solving skills